rajarammohan0203/node-problem-detector/README.md

 ## Error Troubleshooting

-During the prometheus setup you might ran into issue where you are trying install the helm prometheus but may lear to following issue -
+During the prometheus setup you might ran into issue where you are trying install the helm prometheus but may learn to following issue -

-- pods are pending status (its a an persistentVolume claim)
+- pods are pending status (its an persistentVolume claim)
 - Refer [link](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html)

 ## Reference link